prashuk/ExpressJS-Ecommerce/README.md

 ## Setup

 Make sure to follow all these steps exactly as explained below.
-Do not miss any steps or you won't be able to run this application.

 ### Install MongoDB